-- encroach into a required front, side, and/or rear setback not more than three (3) feet.
-However, these items shall never be closer than three (3) feet to the property line. - 4.
-Chimneys: Chimneys shall be permitted to extend into a required setback not more than two (2) feet.
+- 4. Chimneys: Chimneys shall be permitted to extend into a required setback not more than two (2) feet.
 However, chimneys shall never be closer than three (3) feet to the property line. - 5.
 Fences and Walls: Fences and walls shall be exempt from the setbacks in this section, but shall abide by the Fence and Wall Standards. - 6.
 Driveways: Driveways are exempt from setbacks in this section, but shall abide by the side yard setbacks established in the Driveway Standards. - 7.
 Parking Lots: In commercial, institutional, and industrial zoning districts, parking lots may encroach into the front, side, and rear yard setbacks for a primary structure by the following amounts: - a.
 Front Yards: Parking lots may project into a front yard by twenty-five percent (25%) of the minimum front yard setback. - b.
 Side Yards: Parking lots may project into a side yard by fifty percent (50%) of the minimum side yard setback. - c.
 Rear Yards: Parking lots may project into a rear yard by fifty percent (50%) of the minimum rear yard setback. - 8.
 Utility Poles, Lines, and Junction Boxes: Utility poles, lines, and junction boxes shall be exempt from the setbacks in this section. - 9.
 Trash Receptacles: Trash receptacles shall meet the setback standards in the Trash Receptacle Standards. - 10.
 Stairs or Open Platform: Stairs or an open platform or landing which does not extend above the level of the floor elevation of the first floor of the structure shall be permitted to extend into a required front, side, and/or rear setback not more than four (4) feet.
 However, these items shall never be closer than three (3) feet to the side property line or ten (10) feet to the front or rear property line. - 11.
-Residential Storage Tanks: Residential storage tanks shall be exempt from the setbacks in this section, but shall not be located in the front yard of a lot, may encroach into the side yard setback by nor more than ten-(10) feet, and be no closer than twenty (20) feet to any property line.
+Residential Storage Tanks: Residential storage tanks shall be exempt from the setbacks in this section, but shall be located out of right-of-way and on private property.-not be located in the front yard of a lot, mayeneroach into the side yard setback by nor more than ten (10) feet, and be no closer than twenty (20) feet to any property line.
 Storage tanks shall not be located in the front yard, except in the LR District where the front yard is opposite the waterside yard. - 12.
 Kennels: Kennels shall meet the setback standards in the Kennel Standards. - 13.
 Ponds: The average water mark for new ponds shall be located fifty (50) feet or more from all property lines, rights-of-way, and edge of pavement of streets or meet the setback standards in the Noble County Pond Ordinance, whichever is greater. - 14.
 Agricultural Crop Irrigation Systems: Irrigations systems associated with agricultural crop production shall be exempt from the required setbacks in this section; however, shall be in full conformance with Noble County Highway Construction Standards.